somatechlat/somafractalmemory/docs/CONFIGURATION.md

         "port": 6379,
         "db": 0,
         "testing": True,   # use fakeredis
-        "enabled": True,   # only relevant in DEVELOPMENT mode },
+  "enabled": True,   # enable Redis cache when a host is available
+    },
     "postgres": {
   "url": "postgresql://postgres:postgres@postgres:5432/somamemory",
     },
 }
 ```
-* When both Redis and Postgres are provided in development or enterprise modes, `PostgresRedisHybridStore` caches writes in Redis while keeping Postgres canonical.
+* When both Redis and Postgres are provided, `PostgresRedisHybridStore` caches writes in Redis while keeping Postgres canonical.
 * When only one is configured, the factory falls back to the available backend.
 In test mode, Redis always runs in fakeredis mode.

 When `POSTGRES_URL` is configured, the API and core will attempt to leverage Postgres features (e.g., pg_trgm) when present for faster keyword paths.
 If permissions are restricted, the system falls back gracefully to KV scanning for `keyword_search` and the keyword phase of hybrid recall.